nicklyman/0513_java_band-venue-tracker/README.md

 ## Known Bugs

-_User is able to enter multiple bands/venues with the same name and they are given different IDs.
-When viewing a venue, the complete list of bands that performed there is not displayed._
+_User is able to enter multiple bands/venues with the same name and they are given different IDs._

 ## Support and contact details